BrotRector/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A simple tic tac toe game against an AI.
+A simple tic tac toe game against an AI in JavaScript